thecog19/HATETRIS-public-beamsearch/README.md

 Afterwards, the game's replay is output.
 Each keystroke is represented by `L`, `R`, `D`, or `U` (for left, right, down, and rotate moves, respectively).
 This is an extremely inefficient encoding, conveying only two bits of usable information per character, but any other encoding will not be guaranteed to split properly when wanting to e.g. separately describe the stem and repeating section of a loop.

 HATETRIS has used hexadecimal (4 bits per character), [Base65536](https://github.com/qntm/base65536) (16 bits per character) and currently [Base2048](https://github.com/qntm/base2048) (11 bits per character, but Twitter-compatible) to represent replays.
 Currently, the easist way to convert a run from this representation to Base2048 (for an equally valid, but far more compact, replay string) is to paste the replay into the [game itself](https://qntm.org/files/hatetris/hatetris.html), allow the game to finish replaying, and copy the resulting Base2048 replay from the end screen.
 We may eventually port Base2048 to Rust to avoid this step.
-(Or if you're looking to make a contribution to this repository, we would approve a PR...)
+(Or, if you're looking to make a contribution to this repository, we would approve a PR...)

 ```RRRDDDDDDDDDDDDDDDDDDRRDDDDDDDDDDDDDDDDDLLLDDD...```